 in the area of the same name (Bordeaux).
 The name derives from "Ville Maure" (Maurenstadt) and refers to a camp that the Saracens had set up here in the 8th century.
 It is owned by the Robert Giraud trading company, which has a further 20 châteaux in the Bordeaux

 belong.
-The farm is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover eight hectares of vineyards with Merlot (85%), Cabernet Sauvignon (10%) and Cabernet Franc (5%).
-The long-lived red wine is matured for 18 to 24 months in 50% new oak barrels.
+The establishment is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover eight hectares of vines with Merlot (85%), Cabernet Sauvignon (10%) and Cabernet Franc (5%).
+The long-lived red wine is aged for 18 to 24 months in 50% new barriques.